osmlab/name-suggestion-index/README.md

 <img width="1017px" alt="Name Suggestion Index in use in iD" src="https://raw.githubusercontent.com/osmlab/name-suggestion-index/master/docs/img/nsi-in-iD.gif"/>

-*The name-suggestion-index is in use in iD when adding a new item*
+*The name-suggestion-index is in use in iD when adding a new item.*

 Currently used in:
 * iD (see above)